krane-io/krane/INSTALL.md

     gopm build

-Voilà shoud should have a Krane binary ready to use.
+Voilà you should have a Krane binary ready to use.